 Today's Commentary

-Friday’s bond market has opened well in negative territory following the release of concerning employment data.
-Stocks are reacting negatively also with the Dow down 68 points and the Nasdaq down 164 points.
-The bond market is currently down 16/32 (4.50%), which should push this morning’s mortgage rates higher by approximately .250 of a discount point.
-If you saw an intraday improvement yesterday, you likely will see a larger increase this morning than those who did not get a change Thursday afternoon.
+Thursday’s bond market has opened in negative territory following a batch of mostly unfavorable economic news.
+Stocks are reacting to the same data, pushing the Dow higher by 290 points and the Nasdaq up 178 points.
+The bond market is currently down 14/32 (4.33%), which should cause an increase in this morning’s mortgage rates of approximately .125 of a discount point.

 If I were considering financing/refinancing a home, I would....
 Lock if my closing was taking place within 7 days...
 Lock if my closing was taking place between 8 and 20 days...
 Lock if my closing was taking place between 21 and 60 days...
 Float if my closing was taking place over 60 days from now...
 This is only my opinion of what I would do if I were financing a home.
 It is only an opinion and cannot be guaranteed to be in the best interest of all/any other borrowers.